 In addition, students are able to take advantage of the rich cultural and scholarly programs sponsored by the Italian Academy for Advanced Studies in America.
 The Paterno collection, housed in Butler Library, is a unique resource for the study of Italian literature.

-Italian language classes have seen record high demand in recent years.
-Our courses have limited enrollments and strict attendance policies.
-Registration will begin in April 2014 for continuing undergraduate students.
+Italian language classes have limited enrollments and strict attendance policies.
+Registration will begin in April 2015 for continuing undergraduate students.
 Undergraduate degree candidates receive priority enrollment in sections.
 Please note carefully the section you wish to enroll in, and follow the registration procedures of your particular school.
-An additional registration period runs from June through August 2014.
-Classes start Tuesday, September 2, 2014.
-Although the University's Change of Program period runs until September 12, 2014, the Department of Italian will require all registration for language classes to be concluded by Monday, September 8, 2014.
-No new registration for Italian language classes will be permitted after Monday, September 8, 2014.
+An additional registration period runs from June through August 2015.
+Classes start Tuesday, September 8, 2015.
+Although the University's Change of Program period runs until September 18, 2015, the Department of Italian will require all registration for language classes to be concluded by Monday, September 14, 2015.
+No new registration for Italian language classes will be permitted after Monday, September 14, 2015.
 Additionally no change of section will be permitted after that date.
 Any issues about enrollment after that point must be brought to the attention of the Department.

 If you are enrolling for a class higher than Elementary I, and are not continuing form another Columbia University Italian course in the previous semester, you are required to take the placement test.